Harry Potter star hospitalized for emergency surgery after breathing difficulties

 Following his debut screen role in Harry Potter, Yanevski went on to appear in Eli Roth’s 2007 horror Hostel: Part II and the 2014 war thriller Resistance.

-He later featured in 11 episodes of the five-season Bulgarian action series Prod prikritie.
+He also featured in 11 episodes of the five-season Bulgarian action series Prod prikritie.
 His latest screen credit is the 2021 action thriller Last Man Down, in which he played Dr. Feltspat.

+In recent years, Yanevski has spent his time documenting his life on YouTube and creating personalized videos for fans on Cameo.

 Join our commenting forum